renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/similar_issues.md

 These parameters can be obtained by registering to [Pinecone](https://app.pinecone.io/?sessionType=signup/).

-## How to use:
+## How to use
 - To invoke the 'similar issue' tool from **CLI**, run:
 `python3 cli.py --issue_url=... similar_issue`

-- To invoke the 'similar' issue tool via online usage, [comment](https://github.com/khulnasoft/pr-assistant/issues/178#issuecomment-1716934893) on a PR:
+- To invoke the 'similar' issue tool via online usage, [comment](https://github.com/Khulnasoft/pr-assistant/issues/178#issuecomment-1716934893) on a PR:
 `/similar_issue`

-- You can also enable the 'similar issue' tool to run automatically when a new issue is opened, by adding it to the [pr_commands list in the github_app section](https://github.com/khulnasoft/pr-assistant/blob/main/pr_assistant/settings/configuration.toml#L66)
+- You can also enable the 'similar issue' tool to run automatically when a new issue is opened, by adding it to the [pr_commands list in the github_app section](https://github.com/Khulnasoft/pr-assistant/blob/main/pr_assistant/settings/configuration.toml#L66)